Tom Jolliffe takes a look back at a defining moment in Cannon Films canon…

 Cannon had this great quality, in their pomp, of making films look in unison, cheap and expensive.
 In Lifeforce, you have probably the most expensive looking film they produced.
 There are loads of VFX shots, an array of great old school effects, sets, miniatures, prosthetics and more.
 On the whole too, most of the VFX in Lifeforce have aged pretty well.
 Cannon were an anomaly.
 Their beginnings were in largely ultra low budget trash films and exploitation, before they ploughed more money into bigger and bigger productions, along with the ability to also distribute.
 Yet there was always a feeling they never lost those exploitative beginnings.

-So if you’re looking for some inspiration during self-isolation.
-If you’re looking to begin an unnatural swooning feeling over Mathilda May, or you want something to make you go ‘wow’ and ‘what the hell?’ in equal measure, then Lifeforce is the film for you.
-Artistically so much to admire.
+So if you’re looking to begin an unnatural swooning feeling over Mathilda May, or you want something to make you go ‘wow’ and ‘what the hell?’ in equal measure, then Lifeforce is the film for you.
+Artistically, there’s so much to admire.
 So much craft.
 Then a script with so many hilarious lines (unintentionally) and logic drops that you’ll end the film cross-eyed.
 A film that will almost de-sensitise you to any kind of feeling of titillation within 10 minutes of beginning because you’ve been bombarded with May’s naked form.
 Even the opening musical cue will bring a sudden flash back to hundreds of action adventure trailers of the era which reused Henry Mancini’s theme from this.